clv07/stroke-of-luck/README.md

 [Repository Link](https://github.com/clv07/stroke-of-luck)

 ## Project Overview
 12SL is the algorithm used by GE Healthcare Physicians in determining Myocardial Infarction (MI), or heart attack in a more common term from patients' electrocardiogram (ECG).
-We are training a machine learning model to assist physicians in quicker and more accurate clinical decisions making, especially under an emergency conditions.
+We are training a machine learning model to assist physicians in quicker and more accurate clinical decisions making, especially under emergency conditions.
 Our main goal from the model training is to reduce false negatives, where 12SL fails to detect MI when there's MI determined by physicians.

 ## Installation and Setup
 1. Clone the repository.